 - Cerro de Santa Catalina – a hill with a fortress and Elogio del Horizonte monument on the top.
 On a windy day if you stand inside the monument you can hear “the echo of the sea”.

 - The Old Town of Gijón located between two beaches; San Lorenzo and Poniente.
 The highlights; the Old Roman Baths – Termas Romanas de Campo Valdés; the Plaza Mayor – a beautiful square similar to the Plaza Mayor in Madrid just smaller.

 Best albergues on the Northern Camino de Santiago

 We couldn’t stay at every single albergue on the way but we did some research before or asked other pilgrims our list is based only on our personal experience.

 The location of the monastery is fantastic – at the top of the hill with the stunning views over the area.
 The facilities here are quite basic but to stay in a monastery like old times pilgrims is an invaluable experience.
 The monks receive you very well, it’s one of the few monasteries or churches on the Camino that actually helps and takes care of pilgrims.
 Here you get a bed, dinner, and breakfast all for donation.

 Albergue La Cabaña del Abuelo Peuto (private), Güemes, Cantabria

-This place is not only an albergue for pilgrims, they run several charity projects and pilgrims (their donations) help them to finance these projects.
+This place is not only an albergue for pilgrims, but they also run several charity projects, and pilgrims (their donations) help them to finance these projects.
 The owner is Padre Ernesto, a priest that traveled all over the world helping people in need.
-He’s now in his 80 but still very active, has incredible memory and actively involved in all the projects.
-This albergue is the place where people (pilgrims) get to know each other, sit at one table for dinner and make acquaintances.
+He’s now in his 80 but still very active, has an incredible memory, and actively involved in all the projects.
+This albergue is the place where people (pilgrims) get to know each other, sit at one table for dinner, and make acquaintances.

 Albergue de peregrinos de San Martín de Laspra (private), Asturias